juto-shogan/ecommerce_management_database/README.md

 ## Things learned and Implemented

-- I learned alot of new syntax
+- I learned a lot of new syntax
 - I learned about the use of constraints
 - I learned or constraint violations and how to resolve them
 - I learned the importance of the **CHECK**
-- Finally the importance of proper structure planning before creating tables
+- Finally, the importance of proper structure planning before creating tables

 ## Important notes

-- The **2_data_seeding.sql is just a dummy set, it isnt based of a real dataset**
+- The **2_data_seeding.sql is just a dummy set, it isn't a real dataset**
-- Scripts are just number in the order you should run them
+- Scripts are just numbers in the order you should run them
-- Feel free to make contribution, im looking out for you PRs
+- Feel free to contribute, I'm looking oforwardfoyourou your PRs